 Macular degeneration is caused by several genetic and environmental factors.
 People with an affected parent have approximately twice the risk of getting the disease than someone whose parents do not have macular degeneration.
 Learn about the genes that increase the risk of macular degeneration, and whether genetic testing is recommended.

 Recent advances in gene sequencing and mutation-detecting technology have identified sequence changes in at least 19 genes that can increase someone's risk.

 Two Genes Stand Out

 Complement is an arm of the immune system that attacks invading bacteria.
 It is a series of proteins that recognize the bacteria as foreign, then initiate a cascade of events that pokes holes in bacterial membranes and recruits white blood cells to kill them.
 Complement can sometimes inappropriately target our own cells, including those in the retina.
-Among the complement genes, complement factor H confers the greatest AMD risk.
+Among the complement genes, complement factor H confers the greatest macular degeneration risk.

-As DNA sequencing technology becomes cheaper and faster (currently the whole genome can be sequenced in a few days for $1000!), and information about the meaning of DNA sequence changes is advanced, it is likely that genetic testing will be more practical and helpful in guiding treatments for AMD and a growing list of other diseases.
+As DNA sequencing technology becomes cheaper and faster (currently the whole genome can be sequenced in a few days for $1000!), and information about the meaning of DNA sequence changes is advanced, it is likely that genetic testing will be more practical and helpful in guiding treatments for macular degeneration and a growing list of other diseases.